mwolson/emacs-shared/README.md

 - Principle of least surprise is a design goal
 - Augments your existing `~/.emacs.d/init.el` file instead of replacing it
-- Can be personalized with a single `setq` statement
+- Can be personalized with `setq` statements

 Documentation
 -------------